NASA (song)

-"NASA" is a song by American singer Ariana Grande, from her fifth studio album, Thank U, Next (2019).
-It was released on February 8, 2019 through Republic Records.
-It was written by Grande, Victoria Monét, Tayla Parx, and its producers Tommy Brown and Charles Anderson.
+"NASA" is a song by American singer Ariana Grande.
+It is the third track on her fifth studio album, Thank U, Next (2019), which was released on February 8, 2019, via Republic Records.
+The song was written by Grande, Victoria Monét, Tayla Parx, and its producers Tommy Brown and Charles Anderson.

-Commercially, it reached the top 20 in Greece, Australia, Canada, Malaysia, Singapore and the United States.
+Upon release, "NASA" reached the top 20 in Australia, Canada, Malaysia, Singapore and the United States.
+The song was certified platinum by the Recording Industry Association of America (RIAA) and silver by the British Phonographic Industry (BPI).

 Recording and production

 "NASA", named after the U.S. space agency of the same name, was written by Ariana Grande, Victoria Monét, Tayla Parx and its producers Tommy Brown and Charles Anderson.
 Grande's vocals were recorded by at the Jungle City Studios in New York City.
 Serban Ghenea mixed the track, and Brendan Morawski and Billy Hickey engineered the track assisted by Sean Kline.